Signs that autistic children are ready for toilet training

 Before you start toilet training, it’s a good idea to speak with your child’s paediatrician or GP.
 They can rule out any medical problems that might get in the way of toilet training and say whether your child might be ready to start.

-The steps for preparing for and getting started with toilet training are much the same for all children.
-But children with autism spectrum disorder (ASD) might need a bit of extra teaching and some strategies adjusted to suit their needs.
+The steps to toilet training are much the same for all children.
+But autistic children might need extra support and strategies adjusted to suit their needs.

-Our general article on toilet training can help you get started.
-Then you can use the extra strategies below to help your child with autism spectrum disorder (ASD) go from nappies to the potty or toilet.
+Our article on toilet training can help you get started.
+Then you can use the following three strategies to help your autistic child go from nappies to the potty or toilet:

 - descriptive praise – for example, ‘Charlie, well done for sitting on the toilet’